 - Similarly, you can use lemons.
 Peel two lemons and cut each in half.
 Toss the peeled lemons into the sink drain and throw in one or two cups of ice.
 Run the garbage disposal for about 10 seconds.

 These simple methods should eliminate the odor coming from the sink.
 If one does not work, then try a second or even all three.
-If none works, then you might need a sink repair.
+If none works, then you might need a sink repair in Phoenix.